 The monsoon arrives in India in June, so it's an excellent month to enjoy the wet weather at a monsoon festival in India!
-Otherwise, head north to the hills to catch some great festivals and events.
-Here's the best of what's on in June in India (listed by date).
+Otherwise, head north to the mountains to catch some popular festivals and events.
+Here's the best of what's on in June 2021 in India (listed by date).

 Beat the rain by heading north to the mountains in Shimla, to experience the annual summer festival.
 This renowned event has been held regularly in Shimla since the 1960s.
 It features musical performances, some from famous singers, food and fashion.
 Plenty of local handicrafts are on sale too.
 To get there, travel on a toy train to Shimla.

 - When: First week of June.
 To be announced.